Tobe Hooper

-Willard Tobe Hooper (/ˈtoʊbi/; January 25, 1943 – August 26, 2017) was an American director, screenwriter, and producer best known for his work in the horror genre.
+Willard Tobe Hooper (/ˈtoʊbi/; January 25, 1943 – August 26, 2017) was an American filmmaker, best known for his work in the horror genre.
 The British Film Institute cited Hooper as one of the most influential horror filmmakers of all time.

 Born in Austin, Texas, Hooper's feature film debut was the independent Eggshells (1969), which he co-wrote with Kim Henkel.
 The two reunited to co-write The Texas Chain Saw Massacre (1974), which Hooper also directed.
 The film went on to become a classic of the genre, and was described in 2010 by The Guardian as "one of the most influential films ever made."
-Hooper subsequently directed the horror film Eaten Alive (1977), followed by the 1979 miniseries Salem's Lot, an adaptation of the novel by Stephen King.
+Hooper subsequently directed the horror film Eaten Alive (1976), followed by the 1979 miniseries Salem's Lot, an adaptation of the novel by Stephen King.
 Following this, Hooper signed on to direct The Funhouse (1981), a major studio slasher film distributed by Universal Pictures.
-The following year, he directed the supernatural thriller Poltergeist, written and produced by Steven Spielberg.
+The following year, he directed the supernatural horror Poltergeist, produced by Steven Spielberg.

 In the mid-1980s, Hooper directed two science fiction horror films: Lifeforce (1985) and Invaders from Mars (1986), followed by The Texas Chainsaw Massacre 2 (1986), a big-budget sequel to his original film.
 The 1990s saw Hooper directing various horror and sci-fi projects, including Spontaneous Combustion (1990), which he also co-wrote; the television anthology film Body Bags (1993); and The Mangler (1995), another adaptation of a Stephen King story.

 Hooper directed several projects throughout the 2000s, including the monster film Crocodile (2000), an episode of the sci-fi miniseries Taken (2002), and two episodes of Masters of Horror (2005–2006).
-He died in 2017 at the age of 74 of natural causes.

 Early life

 Hooper was born January 25, 1943, in Austin, Texas, to Lois Belle (née Crosby) and Norman William Ray Hooper, who owned a theater in San Angelo.
 The film The Texas Chain Saw Massacre explores hicksploitation themes related to his childhood.
 He first became interested in filmmaking when he used his father's 8 mm camera at the age of nine.

-He went to college at the University of Texas, Austin.
-He was present at the college on August 1, 1966, when Charles Whitman opened fire on random people from the University's clock tower, nonfatally shooting a police officer that was close by Hooper.
+He went to college at the University of Texas at Austin.
+He was present on campus during the mass shooting incident of August 1, 1966, when Charles Whitman opened fire on random people from the university's clock tower, fatally shooting a police officer who was close by Hooper.